luigifreda/plvs/README.md

 **[PLVS: A SLAM System with Points, Lines, Volumetric Mapping, and 3D Incremental Segmentation](https://arxiv.org/pdf/2309.10896.pdf)**
 *Luigi Freda*

 **Note**: PLVS is an active project.
 This *README* is under construction and will be updated soon with further information and details.
+Code improvements are coming soon.

 ## Quick start